tableau/extension-hierarchy-navigator-sandboxed/README.md

 # Hierarchy Navigator
 This extension allows you to visualize your recursive data (or 2 columns of non-recursive data) in a Tableau Dashboard.
-Two way interactivity with other dashboard components can be realized via two parameters.

 ## What does it do?
 * Creates a tree menu for selection